Warped geometric information on the optimisation of Euclidean functions: Introduction

-The second key contribution is the use of a $3^{\textrm{rd}}$-order approximation of a geodesics path as optimization search directions.
-While we cannot perform efficient computation along the exact geodesics because it would require numerical solution of a system of differential equations and within it calling the metric-tensor itself several times, we show that we can construct a computationally efficient $3^{\textrm{rd}}$-order Taylor series of geodesics at any point on $\man$. \citet{Monera-2014} noted that the tangential component of the geodesic only depends on the $2^{\textrm{nd}}$-order geometry of $\man$, suggesting that both $2^{\textrm{nd}}$- and $3^{\textrm{rd}}$-order approximation are practically feasible.
-As we will show, the $3^{\textrm{rd}}$-order approximation can be rewritten using only the $2^{\textrm{nd}}$-order geometry of $\man$ \citep[see][Appendix, Section C for similar use approach]{song:2018} and it is not necessary to form the Hessian explicitly.
+The second key contribution is the use of a $3^{\textrm{rd}}$-order approximations of geodesic paths as search directions.
+While we cannot perform efficient computation along the exact geodesics because it would require numerical solution of a system of differential equations and within it calling the metric-tensor itself several times, we show that we can construct a computationally efficient Taylor series of geodesics up to $3^{\textrm{rd}}$-order at any point on $\man$ without the need of inverting and storing full matrices at each step. \citet{Monera-2014} noted that the tangential component of the geodesic only depends on the $2^{\textrm{nd}}$-order geometry of $\man$, suggesting that both $2^{\textrm{nd}}$- and $3^{\textrm{rd}}$-order approximation are possible from theoretical viewpoint, and we are not aware of any practical algorithms that have used these approximations.
+As we will show, the $3^{\textrm{rd}}$-order approximation can be rewritten using only the $2^{\textrm{nd}}$-order geometry of $\man$ \citep[see also][]{song:2018} and it is not necessary to form the Hessian explicitly.
 Instead we directly implement its multiplication by a vector of suitable dimension.
-This brings down the cost to linear in the problem dimensionality \citep{pearlmutter:1994}.
-Because the approximate geodesics usually will not map back to a point in $\man$, we need to perform a retraction step to pull the updated result back onto the manifold.
-For our case we can define a valid retraction map based on the embedding with no significantly additional computational costs.
+This brings down the memory cost to linear in the problem dimensionality \citep{pearlmutter:1994}.
+Because the approximate geodesics usually will not map back to a point in $\man$, we need to perform a retraction step to push the updated result back onto the manifold.
+For our case we can define a valid retraction map based on the embedding with no significant additional computation.

-The rest of the paper is organized as follows.
-In Sections \ref{sec:prel}, \ref{sec:prob} and \ref{sec:RCG} we introduce the necessary background required for understanding the technical contributions and explain the problem formulation, that is, the warped Riemannian space, the Riemannian metric it induces on the tangent space of the embedding and the Riemann conjugate gradient optimisation approach.

-In Sections \ref{sec:geod} and \ref{sec:retraction} we present the choice of retraction based on the aforementioned approximation and, in Section \ref{sec:vect}, the particular form of the backward retraction map.
-In Section \ref{sec:nrcg}, we present the resulting Riemann conjugate gradient (RCG) that has linear complexity in terms of the input dimensionality.
-In Section \ref{sec:experiments} we evaluate the algorithm in three challenging benchmarks examples, the multidimensional squiggle, the multidimeniosnal rosenbrock function, and a subset of models in the CUTE library.
-We compare all these cases against the state-of-art conjugate gradient method with Hager-Zhang type of inexact line-search \citep{hz:2006} considering gradient and Newton's search directions.